How to obtain consistently good Indoor Air Quality from Mechanical Ventilation

-Filters come within a sturdy frame with a pleated (zig-zag) element.
-The pleating effect increases the actual filtered surface to 6 times the duct cross-sectional area.
-Consequently, pressure loss across the filter – caused by trapped impurities – will be slower, particularly when compared to a flat-surface filter.
-The rigid frame around the filter keeps it shape during service, holding bypass leakage to the absolute minimum.
-Filter replacement is normally at intervals of between 6-12 months.
+Filters come within a sturdy frame with a pleated element.
+Pleating increases the actual filter surface to 6 times the duct cross-sectional area.
+Consequently, pressure loss deterioration across the filter, caused by trapped impurities, will be slower, particularly when compared to a flat-surface filter.
+The rigid frame around the filter keeps its shape during service, holding bypass leakage to a minimum.
+Filter replacement is normally required at intervals of between 6-12 months.

-Where external air quality is expected to be poor, Class F7 filters can be offered as a more rigorous alternative.
+Where higher levels of air purity are required internally, Class F7 filters can be offered as a more rigorous alternative.
 Filter classification conforms to EN 13779 – the European Norm on filter selection for ventilation equipment in non-residential buildings.

 The counter flow heat exchanger is at the heart of the heat recovery ventilation unit.
-In the counter flow process, the fluids enter at opposite ends, flow in opposite directions, and leave at opposite ends.
+In the counter flow process, air flows enter at opposite ends, move in opposite directions and are kept physically separate from each other.

-AirMaster air handling units have heat exchangers made of aluminium, with the exception of the floor-mounted AM 900.
+AirMaster air handling units have heat exchangers made of aluminium, with the exception of the floor-mounted AMP 900.
 This has multiple plastic heat exchangers to accommodate its very compact design.

 All AirMaster direct ventilation designs compare favourably in terms of cell “Specific Circumference”, which is defined as cell circumference / area.
-The key threshold for this variable is 1.0; above this, occlusion by condensation in the extract pathway becomes significant once the external temperature falls to around 8°C.
+The key threshold for this variable is 1.0, as above this, occlusion by condensation in the extract pathway becomes significant once the external temperature falls to around 8°C.

-An important factor in the operation of the heat exchanger is the production of condensate; this is a continuous process in the extract pathway.
-For example, air extracted from a room at a temperature of 22°C will lose its ability to carry moisture as it cools.
-The moisture lost in this process will be left behind in the heat exchanger as condensate.
+An important factor in the operation of the heat exchanger is the production of condensate, which is a continuous process in the extract pathway.
+Air extracted from a room at working temperature loses its ability to carry moisture as it cools.
+The moisture lost in this process is left behind in the heat exchanger as condensate.